Communist Party of Vietnam: First Indochina War (1945–1954)

-As an effort to alleviate the fears of a communist takeover, the ICP was officially dissolved and was downgraded to the "Institute for Studying Marxism in Indochina" (Hội Nghiên cứu Chủ nghĩa Marx tại Đông Dương) in November 1945.
-In fact, the party still operated.
-However, this did not eliminate tensions between communists and nationalists due to the monopoly of Viet Minh.
+Amid mounting encirclement by Allied forces and domestic opposition in November 1945, the ICP was officially dissolved and was downgraded to the "Institute for Studying Marxism in Indochina".
+In reality, the party still operated clandestinely.
+However, this did not eliminate tensions between communists and nationalists inside the Viet Minh.

 The First Indochina War between the Viet Minh and France broke out in late 1946, ending their negotiations.
-In practice, the Viet Minh became the leading force in the struggle against the French neo-colonialists and their anti-communist sympathizers.
-After being recognized by Communist China and the USSR in January 1950, the Viet Minh demonstrated a stance of class struggle of communism.
-The ICP was ostensibly dissolved, but its core was still functioning.
+In practice, the Viet Minh became the leading force in the struggle against the colonialists and their anti-communist sympathizers.
+After being recognized by the People's Republic of China and the USSR in January 1950, the Viet Minh demonstrated a stance of class struggle of Marxist theory by implementing land reforms and redistribution.

 According to the United States' Central Intelligence Agency (CIA), membership in the Viet Minh grew to about 400,000 members by 1950.
-In 1951, during the war for independence, the officially dissolved Indochinese Communist Party was officially re-established and renamed the Worker's Party of Vietnam (Đảng lao động Việt Nam), often abbreviated as the WPV.
-The Soviet Union of Stalin was unhappy with the Vietnamese communists' displays of neutrality in relations between communist and capitalist blocs, their pretense of dissolving the party, and their failure to implement land reform in the past, despite Hồ Chí Minh's explanation that these were only temporary tactics in Moscow in February 1950.
-They opposed France's granting of independence and unity to the State of Vietnam of anti-communist nationalists as an associated state within the French Union in June 1949.
-China supported the Viet Minh and the US supported the French Union.
-At Stalin's urging, the Vietnamese communists implemented land reform under Chinese model and the control from Chinese advisors in 1953, even though they had not yet defeated the French.
-The First Indochina War against French Union forces lasted until July 1954, two months after the big Viet Minh victory at the Battle of Điện Biên Phủ.
+In 1951, during the war for independence, the officially dissolved Indochinese Communist Party was re-established and renamed the Worker's Party of Vietnam.
+At the same time, the Viet Minh merged with other progressive forces to create Lien Viet.

+Although the Soviet leadership was initially displeased with the Viet Minh’s ideological compromises, such as their displays of neutrality, party concealment, and lack of land reform, global geopolitics soon overrode these domestic grievances.
+In June 1949, the Soviets strongly opposed France’s creation of the anti-communist State of Vietnam within the French Union.
+This solidified a rigid Cold War divide, with China aiding the Viet Minh and the United States bankrolling the French Union.

+At Stalin's urging, the Vietnamese revolutionaries implemented land reform in 1953 under the Chinese model and the supervision of Chinese advisors, despite not having yet defeated the French.
+This radical domestic restructuring took place amidst intense mobilization, as the war against French Union forces ground on until July 1954, concluding just two months after the resounding Vietnamese victory at the Battle of Điện Biên Phủ.

-Vietnam was partitioned at 17th parallel following the 1954 Geneva Conference, with the communists ruling the northern half of the country.
-Almost immediately, the party's Marxist ideologues believed that their party had lost sight of its real Marxist purpose of guiding the working class in a struggle against the bourgeoisie in its efforts of national independence.
-By 1955, they had launched a significant campaign to promote personnel with a background in class struggle, at the cost of communists whose claims to authority were based on their leadership in the resistance against the French.
+Following the 1954 Geneva Conference, Vietnam was partitioned at the 17th parallel, leaving communist revolutionaries in control of the north.
+Even before the war ended, Marxist ideologues argued that the party's focus on national independence had overshadowed its core mission of class struggle.
+To realign the party, they launched a internal purge to promote cadres with proletarian backgrounds over veteran resistance leaders whose authority stemmed from fighting the French.
+Initiated in some areas in 1953, this campaign peaked in impact between 1955 and 1956.